Report card reading Grades and Class Name with list of classes and pen on paper

 Important Questions About Your High School Student's GPA, Answered

-Your student's GPA is important to college admission, but it can be confusing and certainly isn't the only factor.
+Your student's GPA is important to college admission, but it can be confusing and isn't the only factor.
 Here's what parents should know, plus a Q&A.

 Let’s talk about grade point averages!
 Why?
 Because there is so much confusion around them when it comes to college admission.
 GPAs are complicated, and context is important.
 At One-Stop College Counseling, we work with students from all over the world, and we review a variety of transcripts and educational systems.
 Even in the US, we’ve seen schools with GPAs out of 16 points, 12 points, and some with 4.0, 5.0, and even 6.0 as their top marks.
 Other schools use numerical grades out of 100, and there are even a few that just write descriptions of how a student is progressing without assigning a grade.
 So how does all this play into getting into college?